-In December, 2016, we found the perfect cruise for visiting that region.
+In December, 2016, we found the perfect cruise on Holland America for visiting that region.
 It was a thrilling experience to visit Ushuaia and the Tierra del Fuego National Park in Argentina again after 50 years (we were first there in 1967 for Christmas and New Year’s).
 Several of these photos were taken 50 years apart, so you can see many changes.

 After reaching Puerto Mont in the south of central Chile, in the lake district, Diane took a horseback riding excursion in the wilderness of that beautiful region.
 I am not a horseback rider, but I talked my way into going along free, just to accompany her and spend the day visiting with the Chilean campesinos and making use of my Spanish.
 It was a very nice day.